Picture forest

 That said, the planetary boundaries have gradually established themselves as part of the environmentalist's fight to preserve life on Earth.
 As soon as 2011, the UN and the European Commission, for example, very quickly adopted this forecasting tool.
 In France, some, such as the Fondation pour la Nature et l’Homme (Nature and Humans Foundation), even advocate amending the Constitution.

-There is, in any event, a consensus on the operational benefit of such a concept.
 It lets us visualise the critical systematic risks from a global and cross-disciplinary perspective, and warns us of the urgency of the battles to wage, ultimately influencing governments and organisations in their decision-makingIn short, these limits are a very real reminder that the right conditions on Earth are not a given, and they depend purely and simply on us.

-these articles will also be of interest to you
+These articles will also be of interest to you

 Picture of herbs